 For more about Amy, visit her web page at https://amyfitzgerald.wordpress.com/

-Fitzgerald, Amy; Barrett, Betty; Shwom, Rachael; Stevenson, Rochelle; & Chernyak, Elena. (forthcoming).
+Fitzgerald, Amy; Barrett, Betty; Shwom, Rachael; Stevenson, Rochelle; & Chernyak, Elena.
+(2016).
 Standardizing the Measurement of Animal Maltreatment in the Context of Intimate Partner Violence: Development of The Partner's Treatment of Animals Scale.
 Anthrozoos.

 Fitzgerald, Amy; Stevenson, Rochelle; & Verbora, Antonio (2016).
 Examining Animal Abuse through a Sociological Lens: Theoretical and Empirical Developments.
 In Mary Brewster & Cassandra Reyes (Eds.)
 Animal cruelty: A multidisciplinary approach to understanding (2nd Ed).
 Carolina Academic Press.